LegendaryZone/ExternalMemoryEngine/README.md

 # ExternalMemoryEngine
 ## Ability to read/write process memory.
 ## Signature scanning for finding offsets/addresses.
 Intended for educational purposes only!
 All code is commented for a better understanding.
 This project was made to help me understand how memory works.
+The game this was tested on was AssaultCube.